kw7oe/kw7oe.github.io/content/posts/gen-server.md

 varily based on the context.
 It's the same for when and when you shouldn't use GenServer.

-So here are a list of scenario where it make sense to bring it `GenServer`:
+So here are a list of scenario where it make sense to bring it GenServer:

 **1. To send periodic message, or to schedule tasks**

-When you need to send periodic message, using `GenServer` make sense as it allow you to utilize `Process.send_after` to send periodic message or schedule one off tasks.
+When you need to send periodic message, using GenServer make sense as it allow you to utilize `Process.send_after` to send periodic message or schedule one off tasks.